Agency Bond Definition

 Includes Federal national mortgage association (Fannie Mae), Federal home loan Mortgage (Freddie Mac), Federal farm credit banks, Funding corporation, and Federal home loan bank.
 GSE are quasi-governmental organizations created to enhance the availability of credit and reduce the cost of funding to targeted sectors of the economy.

 This will eventually result in reducing the overall risk of capital loss to investors.
 These entities are supervised but not directly managed by the federal government.
-These are privately owned and set up with profit motive by providing liquidity to capital markets.
-In this regard they invest in capital stock and debt securities guarantee MBS, purchase loans and hold them in their portfolio and collect fees for guarantee and other services.
+These are privately owned and set up with profit motive by providing liquidity to capital markets types.
+In this regard, they invest in capital stock and debt securities guarantee MBS, purchase loans and hold them in their portfolio, and collect fees for guarantee and other services.

 Features of Agency Bonds